sebastian89n/code-learning-hub/tools/liquibase/README.md

 ## Liquibase: Database Version Control and Migration

+Liquibase simplifies the process of managing database changes and schema evolution, enhancing collaboration among development teams and database administrators.
+It is an essential tool for ensuring the integrity and reliability of database deployments, especially in agile and DevOps environments.

-Module contains examples of Liquibase scripts and Java code to execute them programmatically.
+Module contains example of Liquibase scripts and Java code to execute them programmatically.

+Liquibase is placed in tools module because changesets can be also run as standalone with Liquibase CLI.

-It is a bit more complex example with Spring Boot autoconfiguration disabled.
+In this example, we use Liquibase embedded in Java application with Spring Boot autoconfiguration disabled.
 It demonstrates how we can configure it manually to enable Spring context for custom migrations in the code.

-It can be run against h2 or postgres depending on the application.properties(jdbc url etc.).
+It can be run against `h2` or `postgres` depending on the application.properties(jdbc url etc.).
 It also works with other db types but requires proper driver to be provided in the pom / classpath.

 By the default if no context is provided, Liquibase will run every changeset.